-Students must have had an Individualized Education Plan (IEP) within the past 18 months.
+Students must have had an Individualized Education Plan (IEP) within the past five years.
 While participating in this program, students are not eligible for either a Dyslexia Therapy Scholarship or a Nate Rogers Scholarship.
 Participating students are automatically approved for participation for the following year.

-Mississippi’s Equal Opportunity for Students with Special Needs Program was enacted as the third education savings account program in the country, paving the way forward for school choice for all.
-Many states considering ESAs take an “incremental choice” route to reflect Arizona’s pioneering program.
-In this case, Mississippi also began the program with limited eligibility for children with specified disabilities.
-While this is a good step for Mississippi students, it is not the end goal for parental choice in education.
-Mississippi should continue to expand eligibility in the program to allow all Mississippi students to have their education tailored to their individual needs.
-The program administration is currently under the Department of Education.
-The administration of the program should be moved to a different government department, such as the Department of Revenue or to a nonprofit designated to administer the funds, would be a less politicized environment for overseeing the ESA program.
-The enrollment cap also severely limits an already limited program.
-The cap should be lifted entirely to allow all parents of eligible students access to an ESA.
+Mississippi launched the Equal Opportunity for Students with Special Needs Program with limited eligibility for children with specified disabilities.
+While this is a good step for some Mississippi students, it should not be the end goal for parental choice in education.
+Mississippi should continue to expand eligibility.
+The program is currently administered by the Department of Education.
+The Department of Revenue, or a nonprofit designated to administer the funds, would be a less politicized environment for overseeing the ESA program.
+The enrollment cap also severely limits the program.
+The cap should be lifted to allow all parents of eligible students access to an ESA.
 Mississippi also does not allow roll-over funds to be saved into a college savings account if they remain unused.
-This could cause unintended waste.
-In that case, the roll-over component of this program should allow the use of college savings accounts to promote the family’s consideration of opportunity costs and a long-term investment in postsecondary learning.
+A roll-over component, like in Arizona, should allow the use of college savings accounts to promote the family’s consideration of opportunity costs and a long-term investment in postsecondary learning.